JuliaStats/StatsFuns.jl/README.md

 # StatsFuns

-Mathematical functions related to statistics.
+**A purely internal library for mathematical functions related to statistics that provides back-end machinery for the Distributions.jl package.
+End users should always use Distributions.jl and should never use this package under any circumstances.**

 [![StatsFuns](http://pkg.julialang.org/badges/StatsFuns_0.4.svg)](http://pkg.julialang.org/?pkg=StatsFuns)
 [![StatsFuns](http://pkg.julialang.org/badges/StatsFuns_0.5.svg)](http://pkg.julialang.org/?pkg=StatsFuns)